erikandersson96/portfolio-project-five/README.md

 ### Strategy

 #### Project Goal
-Create a website that allows users to create an account so they can see order history, change shipping and billing information, add comments on blog posts, add watches to their wish list.
-And most important purchase products, but this is of course open for all users even for those who isn't registered with an account.
+Create a website that allows users to create an account so they can see order history, change shipping and billing information, add comments on blog posts, and add watches to their wish list.
+And most important purchase products, but this is of course open for all users even for those who aren't registered with an account.

 ### Scope

 * A simple and straightforward UX experience.
 * A navigation bar that is easy to navigate the website with.
-* A website that is compatible on most screen devices and browsers.
+* A website that is compatible with most screen devices and browsers.

 ---